emu-russia/dmgcpu/topo.md

 ## CMOS Logic

-The upper right corner is built almost entirely on CMOS cells.
+The upper right corner is built almost entirely on CMOS cells (in fact, there are not really standard cells, but partially cellular structures, sometimes slightly modified, partially custom).

 Elsewhere, too, there is complementary logic in the form of individual circuit elements.